 (Gung Hei Fat Choi means a prosperous year; not a happy one.
 That’s OK.

 With you by my side, happiness is all but guaranteed.)

-Missed Connections are filled with good, bad, and walking-down-the-street- haiku.
+Missed Connections are filled with good, bad, and happy-new-year-haiku.
 Did you write one?
 Did you find one?
-Before you break any traffic rules, email the link to Lovelorn Poets.
-We’ll preserve that burst of post-happy-hour-happiness for all eternity.
+Before you start any monkey-business, email the link to Lovelorn Poets!
+We’ll preserve those happy-and-prosperous-syllables for all eternity.